|

 (*photo credit)

-The Feast of the Holy Family is always challenging to us, especially to those of us who do not have the opportunity to raise offspring.
+December 30, 2018 Give Sacred Space to Youth The Feast of the Holy Family is always challenging to us, especially to those of us who do not have the opportunity to raise offspring.
 What would I do if my pre-teen charge should suddenly disappear, an event that causes consternation in any family?
 We wonder what runs through the minds of Mary and Joseph when Jesus' absence is realized.
 This was something new, a beginning of an awareness that family life changes with time, and nestlings abandon the nest and take up their own lives.
 Every family learns that private space is demanded by all, even the most perfectly acting youngster.
 Over-protection and constant cell phone use is not good; youth also need silent space to find themselves.

 Jesus is on his own psychological journey; he has always been obedient and is still an exuberant youth, able to move faster than kinfolks in that traveling group of old and young -- moving slowly from Jerusalem back to Nazareth.
 His parents lose contact with him, though he is confident that he can catch up after attending to "his Father's business" in the temple.
 Here is a youth breaking away, and what is most telling is that his parents become willing to accept this as part of his journey of life, his ongoing bar mitzvah.
 Anxiety is turned into joy, as Jesus rejoins them and goes back to Nazareth and becomes obedient to them; he advances in wisdom and age and favor.
 We realize that within the Church the parallel of the Gospel of Luke -- the Acts of the Apostles -- shows disciples forming new communities, each of which advances in age and wisdom and favor before God and fellow human beings.

+All young people must be given the sacred space needed for finding their own chosen vocation -- and parents can only do so much.
+Unfortunately, with the great demands placed on people today, youth grow up too fast.
+Parents provide a variety of youthful needs and especially costly higher education; debts mount.
+Thus today the pressure is to conform to parental expectations and acquire a paying job in the best position possible and in the shortest time.
+Previous volunteer opportunities are at a premium.
 In this brief window into Jesus' early life, Mary realizes that her family is not static but a dynamic reality.
 Jesus would move on, for he is on a mission.
 Mary ponders in her heart this event among others in a brief and hidden history of coming to adulthood.
 The Holy Family's qualities include compassion, kindness, humility, mutual forgiveness, obedience of children (Colossians 3:12-17).
 Compassion involves pondering in our hearts; kindness helps create healthy home environments; humility permeates all family relationships; mutual forgiveness heals old wounds and invites new life.
 Through obedience, Jesus submitted to Joseph and Mary -- and he grows in wisdom and age and grace into adulthood.
+Prayer: Lord, help our families to imitate the Holy Family itself, and to have the courage to submit to your will and share in mutual respect for the needs of each other.
+Let all be patient to assist and support those who are growing into maturity.
+A rainbow to celebrate year's end.

 (*photo credit)

-The last day of the year is like careful driving -- looking back in the rear mirror frequently and still keeping our eyes peeled ahead on the coming 2019.
+December 31, 2018 Glance Back and Look Ahead The last day of the year is like careful driving -- looking back in the rear mirror frequently and still keeping our eyes peeled ahead on the coming 2019.
 Past experience and future plans coalesce in making this a precious moment at year's end -- when we turn our minds to a combination of thanks for what has happened and petition for what lies ahead.
 Glancing back involves examination of where we came from; looking ahead calls for plans as to where we intend to go.
 Both are spiritual exercises; the past involves twists and turns and detours serving as guides, for we shape our past into a grand experience; the future is a horizon that is as bright as we are willing to help create it.

 The past glance includes the good and the bad, the successes for which we are thankful and the failures for which we ask forgiveness.
 We cannot walk backwards for long, or else we stumble and fall again.
 God forgives, and thus we turn our face to the future.
 While glancing back for this moment, let's list all the achievements of the past year, the people served, the times of celebrations, the health and mobility and happiness we received.
 We may have to review our daybook or jog our memories.
 It may be interesting to see where we were in January and how much our plans and life have changed in twelve months.
 Are we the wiser for what has occurred?
 What about unexpected deaths, illnesses, stresses and other events?
 How much did we become concerned about the economic and political difficulties of our neighbors near and far?